SDK Reference¶

 - partyId (string, required): The party ID

-Returns: Promise<HumanScoreItem> — { partyId, humanScore }
+Returns: Promise<HumanScoreItem> — { partyId, email, humanScore }

 Example: